rackspace-cookbooks/mysql-multi/README.md

 These recipes are provided for backwards compatibility and as examples of how to write wrapper recipes to utilize the libraries.
 They may be removed in later releases.

-`default.rb` : install a mysql server instance.
+`default.rb` : install a MySQL server instance.

 `mysql_master.rb` : sets up a master MySQL server and creates replicant users for each slave node defined within attributes.